PeriHub/PeriLab.jl/docs/src/man/output.md

 Currently `Exodus` and `CSV` are supported as output types.

 !!! warning "CSV File"
-    Only variables that are defined as global variables are supported.
+    Only variables that are defined as global variables are supported, see Compute Class Parameters for more information.

 !!! tip "Flush File"
     By default the output files will be flushed after each write-step, meaning you can look at the results while the simulation is still running.